kyledross/SenseHatWeatherAlerter/readme.md

 ### Requirements

 Raspberry Pi
+Raspberry Pi OS
-Raspberry Pi SenseHat or Adafruit 2.13" eInk Bonnet
+Raspberry Pi SenseHat, or
+Adafruit 2.13" eInk Bonnet

+(Yes, the project is named Sense Hat Weather Alerter.
+Yes it supports both a SenseHat and an eInk Bonnet.
+You got the bonus plan.)

 The program will periodically retrieve any active weather alerts from the API and display them on the attached display.